Azure/azure-sdk-for-python/sdk/ai/azure-ai-projects/FunctionTool.md

 2. **Enum enforcement**

     To use an Enum, the parameter should be of type `str`.
 You can specify the constraint of the values in the parameter's description.
-In most cases, OpenAI can understand the description and apply the constraint accordingly.
+In most cases, agents can understand the description and apply the constraint accordingly.
 However, the `FunctionTool` class cannot parse the description to generate this constraint in the definition.
 Therefore, it is recommended to add this constraint programmatically.
 Here is an example:

     ```python
     def fetch_weather(location: str, unit: str) -> str: